-If you have GPS data from the field or a long list of Excel lat long coordinates in a spreadsheet, giving them locations can be a daunting task for those starting out in ArcGIS.
+If you have a list of Excel lat long coordinates in a spreadsheet, giving them locations can be a daunting task for those starting out in ArcGIS.

 So that’s why we’ve made this easy-to-follow tutorial to guide you in the right direction.

 Let’s look at a quick and easy approach to transform an Excel table into geographic data in ArcMap.

 Step 1.
 Convert degrees/minutes/seconds to decimal degrees

 If you have latitude and longitude coordinates, you will have to prepare these columns in decimal degrees.
 You can either do any of the following to put them in the correct format:

 - Secondly, you can use the following conversion formula = Decimal Degrees = Degrees + (Minutes/60) + (Seconds/3600)

 All column headers should have no special characters and should be kept to a minimum.

 2 Ensure data frame is set to your geographic coordinate system

 In the coordinate system tab, expand geographic coordinate systems.
 Because GPS receivers use WGS84, click “world” and then select WGS 1984.

 Now, the data frame is set to WGS 1984 geographic coordinate system.

 Step 3.
 Add Excel lat long coordinates table to ArcMap

 Navigate to your Excel spreadsheet and double-click the sheet with the lat long coordinates.

-The Excel table will be added to ArcGIS and appear in the table of contents.
+This will add the Excel table to ArcGIS and appear in the table of contents.